All Episodes

 Yeah, yeah, yeah.

-I'm gonna make a prediction to you people in the in the UK, and I know you're out there, and I know you're listening here on your on your internet connections.
+I'm going to make a prediction to you people in the UK, and I know you're out there, and I know you're listening here on your internet connections.

-If you do this, if you attach your neighbor's usage of electricity to your electric bill, you're gonna cause riots in the neighborhood because of the mindset that's been established that humans are destroying the planet and that we are wasting all of our great resources.
+If you do this, if you attach your neighbor's usage of electricity to your electric bill, you're going to cause riots in the neighborhood because of the mindset that's been established that humans are destroying the planet and that we are wasting all of our great resources.

-You wait, you get a bill that shows uh somebody down the street from you is using twice as much as you, and you're gonna go down there and you're gonna commit violence, or you're gonna commit vandalism, or you're gonna organize the other people in the neighborhood to organize against this person that's using so much more than you are, and that gonna cause this guy to go use less in a competent.
+You get a bill that shows somebody down the street from you is using twice as much as you, and you're going to go down there and you're going to commit violence, or you're going to commit vandalism, or you're going to organize the other people in the neighborhood to organize against this person that's using so much more than you are.

-This is this is where liberals do not understand human behavior in any way, shape, manner, or form.
+This is where liberals do not understand human behavior in any way, shape, manner, or form.

 You put your neighbor's bill on your bill.